sebseb7/pentarm13uxx/README.md

 pentarm13uxx
 ============

-created a small template project (blinking led) for the new lpc1347 (successor of the popular lpc1343)
+a small template project (blinking led) for the new lpc1347 (successor of the popular lpc1343)

 including Makefile, linker-script and cmsis and microcontroler header files